To encourage and drive data sharing, it is important to have data which is well designed and facilitates use and reuse.

-- Describes the performance or use of government services – this can help other agencies with planning and service provision.
-This data also informs the public and helps them to make informed choices.
-It can encourage potential new suppliers to make informed decisions about market and client characteristics and benchmark performance.
+- Describes the performance or use of government services – this can help other agencies with planning and service provision and helps the public to make informed choices.
 Releasing this data supports accountability, transparency and better planning.

 - Is used regularly by a number of business areas or agencies – The data may support joined-up services for a better customer experience.
 It may reduce duplication and administrative costs.
 Consider making data available through an API.

-Represents a substantial investment of public resources – Data collected or produced during a research or evaluation project will often have high value for other agencies and the community, like research leading to recommendations for policy, programs, legislation, fees or large projects.
-Data from public surveys, cost-benefit analyses, or environmental impact assessments for example can be very valuable to share.
-Data that represents an entire population or domain is also valuable for analysis of patterns and trends and is a valuable cross-sector resource.
+- Represents a substantial investment of public resources – Data collected or produced during a research or evaluation project will often have high value for other agencies and the community.
+For example, data from public surveys, cost-benefit analyses, or environmental impact assessments can be valuable to share.

-- Supports transparency and accountability – Releasing data can promote open discussion of public affairs, or contribute to a positive and informed debate on issues of public importance.
-The data might support effective oversight of public expenditure.
-The data could reveal or substantiate cases of misconduct or negligence.
-Releasing high-value data can enhance government accountability and transparency to the public.
+- Supports transparency and accountability – Releasing data can promote open discussion of public affairs or contribute to a positive and informed debate on issues of public importance.

 - Make sure any datasets that contain personal or sensitive information are identified and well protected.

-- When sharing data, make sure personal information is protected.
+- When sharing data, make sure personal and sensitive information is protected.